308 GOLDEN GATE

 Stately 308 Golden Gate Avenue is one of the most admired homes on Belvedere Island for its Italianate villa styling, expansive views, extensive gardens and the gorgeous ceramic-tiled pool.
 It is located on the desirable warm (east) side of the island and gets all-day sun.

-The home is designated as an Historic Property by the City of Belvedere and enjoys a significant property tax reduction (see below).
+The landmark estate is designated as an Historic Property by the City of Belvedere and enjoys a significant property tax reduction (see below).

 - Spectacular bay views from the top of Belvedere Island